jwbarkes/cse15l/lab-report-4.md

 ### Potential Fixes:
 For my Markdown parser there does seem to be a simple fix.
-My code looks for the `](` combination but with if statements checking the line that this combo is on, my code can avoid the mistake of catching url.com.
+My code looks for the `](` combination but with an if statement that checks for the special markdown keys, my code can avoid the mistake of catching url.com.
 That fix will also hopefully catch the ucsd.edu if implemented correctly.

 ---